Sci-fi fantasy movies like The Matrix often use Greek and Roman mythology as a mind-bending technique, none more so than in The Matrix.

-In this popular sci-fi movie, Ariadne tries to provide assistance in a dream like maze/labyrinth.
+In the popular sci-fi movie Inception, Ariadne tries to provide assistance in a dream-like maze/labyrinth.

 12. The Maze Runner (2014) – Greek Mythology

 I don’t want to spoil this movie for you.
-The Maze Runner is best seen without knowing anything about the movie.
-It is very mysterious.
+The Maze Runner is best seen without knowing anything about the movie since it is very mysterious.

-The film is based on a book with the same name.
+The film is based on a book of the same name.

 13. John Wick (2014) – Greek Mythology

 Keanu Reeves stars in this action flick possessing many Greek Myth overtones.